sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

 Fire Insights runs the spark jobs with ``spark-submit``.
 It takes in the workflow JSON as a parameter.
 There are multiple ways to pass extra parameters to the workflow.
 If the same parameter is specified multiple times, the order of precedence in which they are applied is as shown below:

-  * Through Program Parameters passed during Workflow Execution
+  * Through Program Parameters passed during the workflow execution.
-  * By specifying the parameters in the Workflow Editor
+  * By specifying the parameters in the Workflow Editor.
-  * Through a Parameter Processor in the workflow
+  * Through a Parameter Processor in the workflow.
-  * A Node creating a variable during execution time
+  * A node creating a variable during the execution time.

 Through Program Parameters in Fire during Workflow Execution
 ------------------------------------------------------------

-Key/Value pairs can be passed to Fire during Workflow Execution.
-An example of it is ``--var data=1`` These Key/Value pairs would override any Key/Value pair passed through the Parameter Processor in the workflow.
+Key/Value pairs can be passed to Fire during the workflow execution.
+An example of it is ``--var data=1``.
+These Key/Value pairs would override any Key/Value pair passed through the Parameter Processor in the workflow.

 Below is a screenshot: